zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [start of dialogue]

-Ji Won: Come on, Dad, the campus tour starts over t here.
+Ji Won: Come on, Dad, the campus tour starts over there.
 The guide is ready to begin the walking tour.

 Guide: Welcome, prospective students and your paren ts.
 My name is Jaime and I’ll be conducting your tour today.
 This tour will last about an hour, and we’ll be making frequent stops so I can point out some of the most important buildings and areas on this campus.